jbcodeforce/aws-studies/docs/infra/security.md

 ![](./diagrams/organization.drawio.png)

 * The main account is the management account where other added accounts are members.
-* An organization is a hierarchical structure (a tree) with a root and Organization units (OU), and AWS accounts.
+* An organization is a hierarchical structure (a tree) with a root and Organization Units (OU), and AWS accounts.
 * The `root` user is a single sign-in identity that has complete access to all AWS services and resources in any accounts.
 * Organization unit (OU) contains AWS Accounts or other OUs.
 It can have only one parent.

 ![](./images/organization.png)

 * OU can be per team, per line of business.
+* AWS Organizations uses [IAM service-linked roles](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html#orgs_integrate_services-using_slrs) to enable trusted services to perform tasks on your behalf in your organization's member accounts.
 * We can create service control policies (SCPs) cross AWS accounts to deny access to AWS services for individuals or group of accounts in an OU.
 * AWS Organization exposes APIs to automate account management.
 * It helps consolidating billing accross all the accounts and user can get pricing benefits from aggregate usage.
 Shared reserved instances and Saving Plans discounts apply across accounts.
-Can defined Blocklist or Allowlist strategies.
+Can define Blocklist or Allowlist strategies.
 * There is no cost to use AWS Organizations.
+* We can invite an existing AWS account to our organization.
+But payment changes of ownership.

 ### Advantages

 * Better isolation than VPC.
-* Can use tagging for billing purpose
+* Can use tagging for billing purpose.
-* Enable CloudTrail for all accounts and get report in S3
+* Enable CloudTrail for all accounts and get report in S3.
 * Can define service control policies (SCP) as IAM policies applied to OU or Accounts to restric Users and Roles.
 Explicit allow.
 The root OU will have `FullAWSAccess` SCP.

 ![](./images/org-policies.png)